Warda-Syeda/matlabMRICourse/selecting_rois.md

-# Masks And Region Of Interests
+# Masks and Region Of Interests